GauravChaddha1996/GauravChaddha1996.github.io/work.md

 ---

 ## Experience
+* Software Engineer at **Zomato** <br>
+	I work with the android team.
+Here I mostly:
+	- Ship new features with speed and finesse
+	- Improve user experience and stability of the consumer app
+	- Inhouse debugging tools development

 * Software Engineer at **Samsung** R&D Institute. <br>
 	I work with the 'Framework' group.
-Currently my responsibilites include:
+My responsibilites included:
 	- Spearheading overhaul of apps and task edge for Galaxy S10
 	- Restructuring and maintaining quick tools and yahoo apps